 The biggest concern with sunglasses is that not all of them are created equal.
 Cheap sunglasses that don’t offer 100% UV protection can actually cause more damage to your eyes than wearing no sunglasses at all.

 It’s important when shopping for sunglasses, whether online or in-store, to buy from reputable retailers and to look for “100% UV protection” of “UV 400” to ensure that you’re getting proper protection for your peepers.

-Transition lenses vs. sunglasses
+Transitions lenses vs. sunglasses

-Regardless of whether you prefer Transition lenses or sunglasses, the important thing is protecting your eyes from sun damage.
+Regardless of whether you prefer Transitions lenses or sunglasses, the important thing is protecting your eyes from sun damage.
 So, before you soak up the sun, pick out a trustworthy pair of sunglasses to keep you safe and looking cool this summer.